 1923 bold patterns and colors for shirts that Jay Gatsby may have worn

 While most men wore dress shirts for 90% of their life, the working class, the young men, and the weekend sportsmen wore casual shirts which were long sleeved and collared just like dress shirts.
-The sport shirt was usually a single color, in a heavier durable fabric such as twill, wool, or flannel for manual work and rugged sports (hunting, hiking, fishing, etc).
+The difference was in the softness of the collars (no starch) and simplicity of design and, color and patterns.

 Casual Unbuttoned Shirts